Erickaz/.github.io/README.md

 <p>
 <strong>Prefered Name:</strong> Eric <br>

-This is now in html! <br>
+This is the wbsite for my public repository <br>

-This that those and this
+Here's a fun image:
 </p>